The Future CFO of the Year Award, partnered by ACCA

 Luca Hibell - Durham University, Economics

-Luca is a first-year economics student at Durham University.
+Luca is an economics student at Durham University and spent summer 2020 as a commercial intern at L'Oréal.
 As a state-educated student and the first generation in his family to attend university, he has always been determined to take advantage of every opportunity to develop himself further.
 He is passionate about his civic responsibility, serving three years in the RAF Air Cadets and completing his National Citizen Service.
-He currently acts as treasurer for his university’s charity committee.
+He has acted as treasurer for his university’s charity committee.
 Outside of his studies, Luca is a dedicated rower, coaching and competing in the sport for both his university and home club.

 Alex Callens | Durham University | General Engineering Andrew Millington | Lancaster University | Economics and Politics Ayman Kausar | University of Nottingham | Chemical Engineering Dhruv Sengupta | University of Oxford | Economics and Management Lorenzo Cumia | University of Warwick | Management Luca Hibell | Durham University | Economics Nick Hennigan | Robert Gordon University | International Business Management Saul Wilson | University of Bristol | Economics and Management Thomas Baldock | Loughborough University | Economics Thomas Stuart-Delavaine | University of Strathclyde | Mechanical Engineering